Sparkboxx/vimfiles/README.md

 In no particular order:

 * Vundle: To install plugins/filetypes/color themes with great ease.
-* Solarized: The amazin color theme; I prefer the light version.
+* Molokai: The most amazing colortheme for code editing.
 * Fugitive/Git: Git VC right from Vim.
 * VimClojure: Yeah, I should be using Emacs for this; but can't get my head/fingers around the keybindings.